xenia-project/xenia/README.md

 ### What kind of GPU do I need?

 OpenGL 4.5 support and drivers are required.
-To get full speed and compatibility GL-next may eventually be required.
+To get full speed and compatibility Vulkan/D3D12 may eventually be required.

 ### Have you heard of LLVM/asmjit/jitasm/luajit/etc?